luevano/luevano.xyz/blog/src/a/git_server_with_cgit.md

-# Create a git server with cgit (nginx)
+# Create a git server and setup cgit web app (on Nginx)

-My git server is all I need to setup up to actually *kill* my other server (I've been moving from servers on these last 2-3 blog entries), that's why I'm already doing this entry.
+My git server is all I need to setup to actually *kill* my other server (I've been moving from servers on these last 2-3 blog entries), that's why I'm already doing this entry.
 I'm basically following [git's guide on setting up a server](https://git-scm.com/book/en/v2/Git-on-the-Server-Setting-Up-the-Server) plus some specific stuff for (btw i use) Arch Linux ([Arch Linux Wiki: Git server](https://wiki.archlinux.org/index.php/Git_server#Web_interfaces) and [Step by step guide on setting up git server in arch linux (pushable)](https://miracoin.wordpress.com/2014/11/25/step-by-step-guide-on-setting-up-git-server-in-arch-linux-pushable/)).

 Note that this is mostly for personal use, so there's no user/authentication control other than that of SSH.
 Also, most if not all commands here are run as root.